A locally-led model of community development, and a new way to fund Palestinian creativity.

 Rawa's expected budget for the three-year pilot period, including grants to communities for each fiscal year, appears below.

-Rawa's expenses during its development phase, from January 2015 to December 2016, appears below.
+Rawa's expenses during its development phase appear below.

 Rawa thanks the following generous donors for current and/or past support: